Adobe-Experience-Cloud/analytics-io-lab/README.md

-# Explore the New Adobe Analytics 2.0 APIs
+# Explore the Adobe Analytics 2.0 APIs

 ## Table of Contents